muntasirhoq/SANN/README.md

 5. Execute the code to train or use the SANN model.

 6. Add testing code in this version.

-### Disclaimer
-The code is a work in progress, and the repository will be updated with a more organized version in the near future.
-Feel free to modify the content and structure as needed for your specific project.

 ### Citation